DRNadler/MMC5983MA_CompassTest/README.md

 # MMC5983MA Compass Test - Quick-And-Dirty test showing field magnitude measurement problems
-Either I'm doing something wrong (hardly ever happens), or the MMC5983MA is not working properly!
+Either I'm doing something wrong (hardly ever happens), or the MMC5983MA is not working properly!</br>
 I'd be delighted if anyone can report success with the MMC5983MA and show me where I've made a mistake!

 I've had problems getting sensible readings from this compass which seems to fail a basic sanity test.